 In Fall 2016, the program introduced a new undergraduate minor in Museum Studies, with courses ranging from museum history and organization to education, exhibitions, and acquiring practical experience.

-Professor Luby was Director and Chief Curator of the Global Museum from 2014 to 2018, where he worked to manage the museum through it’s “start-up” phase, including the creation of temporary storage spaces and the movement of virtually all the Museum’s collections; the development of the Museum’s new gallery, preservation facility, classroom, and Student Study Center; and oversight for the Museum’s inaugural exhibit, to open early in 2018.
+Professor Luby was Director and Chief Curator of the Global Museum from 2014 to 2018, where he worked to manage the museum through it’s “start-up” phase, including the creation of temporary storage spaces and the movement of virtually all the Museum’s collections; the development of the Museum’s new gallery, preservation facility, classroom, and Student Study Center; and oversight for the Museum’s inaugural exhibit, which opened in April 2018.

 Finally, the Museum Studies Program is affiliated with active student and alumni groups.